-Commissioned by Emperor Napoleon, the Arc de Triomphe is a famous Paris monument commissioned by Napoléon in 1806.
-At the top end of Champs Elysees, it superbly ends the longest perspective in the city.
-Its top platform, accesible by lift, provides a splendid view.
+Arc de Triomphe is a famous Paris monument commissioned by Napoléon in 1806.
+At the top end of Champs-Elysées, it ends the longest perspective in the city.
+Its panoramic terrace, accessible by lift, provides a splendid view.
 Everyday, French war veterans and soldiers rekindled the Flame of Remembrance on the tomb of the unknown soldier.
 Paris monuments.

 Locate Arc de Triomphe on Paris map.